d-miller/d-miller.github.io/draft/README.md

 As detailed above, each route has its pros and cons, but both involve learning some computer programming.
 If you haven't programmed before, then great!
 Making visualizations is a fun way to learn.
 If you have programmed, then making visualizations will extend your skills and improve your abilities to communicate ideas about data.

 <img src="https://s-media-cache-ak0.pinimg.com/736x/27/b4/31/27b431f659ca49426d01a7be28f0091d.jpg" width="700"/>
-<span style="font-size: 0.75em; display: block"><a href="http://qz.com/308904/heres-the-first-line-of-code-ever-written-by-a-us-president/">Obama learns computer programming by making visualizations with JavaScript.</a></span>
+<a href="http://qz.com/308904/heres-the-first-line-of-code-ever-written-by-a-us-president/"><span style="font-size: 0.75em; display: block">Obama learns computer programming by making visualizations with JavaScript.</span></a>

 When learning visualization skills, I found many great individual blog posts and tutorials, but struggled in finding a _curriculum_ that pieced together all of these learning resources.
 Hence, my blog will take will take a more "meta" approach that will outline various learning pathways and direct you to relevant resources.